 Our organization is dedicated not only to advocate against pollution but also serves to educate the public, legislators and agencies regarding our work to instill greater support of clean water.
 Without education and promotion of our work, we would lack the backing we need to make a greater impact on water quality and positive policy changes.

 The Lower Susquehanna River, Juniata River and Chesapeake Bay are constantly subjected to further pollution and it’s critical that our organization upholds its duty to advocate, educate and keep polluters accountable in accordance with the law.
 Without our work, further degradation of our River and tributaries will continue.
 Our organization does not receive state or federal funding and is sustainable on donations, membership dues and few grants.
-Ted Evgeniadis is the only paid staff and serves as the Lower Susquehanna Riverkeeper and Executive Director for the Lower Susquehanna Riverkeeper Association.
+Ted Evgeniadis serves as the Lower Susquehanna Riverkeeper and Executive Director for the Lower Susquehanna Riverkeeper Association.